 Multidisciplinary Care (MDC) Teams enhance outcomes by collaborating to ensure cancers are managed from every angle.
 Teams target the most common and aggressive cancers: colorectal, head & neck, skin and lung.

 The Meditation Room offers quiet space for reflection.
 Patients, family members and staff can visit this peaceful room, located behind the Meditation Art Wall, whenever they feel the need.
 The art wall is experienced intimately in this serene setting.

-The Legacy Wall captures the history and key milestones of Mary Bird Perkins’ and Our Lady of the Lake’s individual and shared contributions to cancer care in the community.
-Also on this wall are listed the Cancer Center’s key fundraising campaigns throughout the last four decades and those who contributed to their success.
+The Legacy Wall captures the history and key milestones of Mary Bird Perkins’ contributions to cancer care in the community.
+Also, on this wall are listed the Cancer Center’s key fundraising campaigns throughout the last four decades and those who contributed to their success.

 The adjacent wall is a tribute to our team members who have given generously in so many ways, including Partners of Hope – our annual employee giving campaign.

-Staffed by five medical oncologists of Our Lady of the Lake Physician Group, remains on the 5th floor with expanded, functional space and cosmetic upgrades to better facilitate patient care.
+Staffed by 8 medical oncologists that are a part of Louisiana Hematology Oncology Associates, remains on the 5th floor with expanded, functional space and cosmetic upgrades to better facilitate patient care.

 A Medical Oncology Lab offers expanded blood draw and laboratory processing.

 Managed by the Cancer Center’s clinical research team to find new and better ways to help cancer patients.
 Through a National Cancer Institute grant and partnerships with LSU-New Orleans and LSU-Shreveport, we are able to provide access to clinical trials to about 80 percent of the state, including most rural and urban areas.